 How to choose the best balance bikes

-Balance bikes and trikes come in all sorts of shapes and sizes so before choosing a trike for them, you'll want to be sure it is suitable for their size and age to ensure they stay safe.
+Balance bikes and trikes come in all sorts of shapes and sizes.
+Before choosing a trike for them, you'll want to be sure it is suitable for their size and age to ensure they stay safe.

 But which one should you choose as their first set of wheels?
-We've scoured the shops and online retailers to find our shortlist of the best bikes and toddler trikes that kids will love.
+We've scoured the shops and online retailers to find our shortlist of the best bikes and toddler trikes.
 From the Mother&Baby award winners to our market top picks, have a browse of these...

 The best balance trikes, bikes and ride-ons